-The knowledge of the uncertainty associated to an analytical method is necessary to evaluate the quality of the results measured by itself.
-In this work the uncertainty associated to analytical measurement of polycyclic aromatic compounds (PAHs) in ambient air by thermal desorption coupled with gas chromatography-mass spectrometry (TD-GC/MS) was evaluated.
-The study was focused on analyses of particulate phase (PM10) and the results were compared to those obtained a conventional solvent extraction (Soxhlet-GC/MS).
-The main sources for combined uncertainty were calibration curve, recovery of the extraction stage, area or volume of sample and volume of air.
-The TD-GC/MS reported lower combined uncertainty (< 10%) than Soxhlet-GC/MS (values between 11 and 18%) for measurement of particle-bound PAHs in air.
-The major uncertainty contributions resulted from the recovery of each analyzed PAH and the calibration curves.
+Knowing the uncertainty associated with an analytical method is necessary to evaluating the quality of the results.
+In this work, the uncertainty associated with the analytical measurement of polycyclic aromatic compounds (PAHs) in ambient air using thermal desorption coupled with gas chromatography-mass spectrometry (TD-GC/MS) was evaluated.
+The study focused on analyses of the particulate phase (PM10), and the results were compared to those obtained with a conventional solvent extraction (Soxhlet-GC/MS).
+The main sources of the combined uncertainty were the calibration curve, recovery of the extraction stage, area or volume of the sample and volume of air.
+TD-GC/MS reported a lower combined uncertainty (< 10%) than Soxhlet-GC/MS (values between 11% and 18%) for the measurement of particle-bound PAHs in the air, which was primarily contributed by the recovery of the analyzed PAHs and the calibration curves.